-- (1) For purposes of this regulation "vulnerable employee" means a pregnant employee, an employee who is a nursing mother, an employee with a pre-existing condition such as a heart disease, high blood pressure, respiratory problems, obesity, diabetes, tuberculosis or a condition which might compromise the immune system of the employee. - (2) For the purposes of subregulation (1), an employee is considered to be a nursing mother when she is breastfeeding a child up to a maximum period of six months. - (3) Heads of institutions are encouraged to allow vulnerable employees to work from home, subject to suitable arrangements between the employer and employee.
+(1) For purposes of this regulation "vulnerable employee" means a pregnant employee, an employee who is a nursing mother, an employee with a pre-existing condition such as a heart disease, high blood pressure, respiratory problems, obesity, diabetes, tuberculosis or a condition which might compromise the immune system of the employee.

-- (4) Heads of institutions are encouraged to provide masks to their employees. - (5) Heads of institutions must ensure that their employees at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in and under these regulations.
+- (2) For the purposes of subregulation (1), an employee is considered to be a nursing mother when she is breastfeeding a child up to a maximum period of six months. - (3) Heads of institutions are encouraged to allow vulnerable employees to work from home, subject to suitable arrangements between the employer and employee. - (4) Heads of institutions are encouraged to provide masks to their employees. - (5) Heads of institutions must ensure that their employees at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in and under these regulations.

-10. Restrictions relating to certain activities
+10. Restrictions relating to sporting events

-- (1) Sporting events are permitted provided that the number of spectators at the event do not exceed 100 persons as prescribed in regulation 4(1). - (2) If a contravention of subregulation (1) occurs, a police officer may instruct persons contravening that subregulation to disperse and may use all reasonable measures to cause such persons to disperse. - (3) A person who - - (a) facilitates, instigates or organises a sporting event in contravention of subregulation (1); or - (b) fails or refuses to obey an instruction issued under subregulation (2), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.
+- (1) For the purposes of this regulation "contact sports" means sporting events in which the players may directly or indirectly have physical contact, such as rugby, boxing, football, martial arts or wrestling. - (2) Sporting events, other than contact sports, are permitted provided that the number of spectators at the event does not exceed 50 persons as prescribed in regulation 4(1). - (3) If a contravention of subregulation (2) occurs, a police officer may instruct persons contravening that subregulation to disperse and may use all reasonable measures to cause such persons to disperse. - (4) A person who - - (a) facilitates, instigates or organises a sporting event in contravention of subregulation (2); or - (b) fails or refuses to obey an instruction issued under subregulation (3), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.